ServBay Web Server Troubleshooting Guide

 curl -v

-- Check Local DNS or hosts File Settings: If you're using a custom domain (not
+- Check local DNS or hosts file: For custom domains (not

 localhost

-or your local DNS settings to verify the domain correctly resolves to127.0.0.1
+/IP), inspect your hosts file or local DNS to ensure the domain maps to127.0.0.1

 or::1